Deducteam/Dedukti/README.md

  - `HNF` (head normal form),
  - `WHNF` (weak head normal form).

-Note thatthe `#INFER` command also accepts the same form of configuration as the `#EVAL` command.
+Note that the `#INFER` command accepts the same form of configuration as the `#EVAL` command.
 When given, it is used to evaluate the obtaine type.

 #### DEFINITIONS